Tkachenko-School/awesome-js-essentials/part1/article5.md

 ```

-## gen z Hack #7 — Debugging
+## Gen Z Hack #7 — Debugging

 I learned this one from a Java developer.
-I have absolutely no idea how he knew about it and I didn’t, but I’ve been using it ever since.
+I have absolutely no idea how he knew about it and
+I didn’t, but I’ve been using it ever since.
 Just drop a *debugger* statement and the debugger will stop on that line.

 ```
 var x = 1; debugger; // Code execution stops here, happy debugging